vzhang90/Credit_Risk_Analysis/README.md

 > <sub>**Ensemble Classifers code:** [credit_risk_ensemble.ipynb](https://github.com/vzhang90/Credit_Risk_Analysis/blob/main/credit_risk_ensemble.ipynb)</sub>

 ## Overview of Analysis
- ***Applying machine learning to solve the challenge of credit card risk, six different techniques will be employeyed to train and evaluate models with unbalanced classes.***
+ ***Applying machine learning to solve the challenge of credit card risk, six different techniques will be employed to train and evaluate models with unbalanced classes.***

 ### Resampling Models to Predict Credit Risk
 Initially through the `imbalanced-learn` and `scikit-learn` libraries, three *Resampling Models* will each view the count of the target classes, train a logistic regression classifier, calculate the balanced accuracy score, generate a confusion matrix, and generate a classification report.